esthermdev/tourney-app-pp/index.md

 ## 7. Contact Information

-To ask questions or comment about this privacy policy and our privacy practices, contact us at: [Your Contact Information]
+To ask questions or comment about this privacy policy and our privacy practices, contact us at:

+Email: info@maineultimate.org
+Address:  PO Box 1256, Yarmouth, ME  04096